microsoft/linux-tracer/README.md

 - RHEL 7.8
 - RHEL 8

-Let me know if you ahve more systems to add to the above list. :)
+Let me know if you have more systems to add to the above list (or if you come accross a system that doesn't behave as expected). :)